X-T-E-R/Uni-TTS/readme.md

 ## Getting Started

 1. Read our [documentation and usage instructions](https://www.yuque.com/xter/zibxlp) before starting.
+2. Go and see our [huggingface demo](https://huggingface.co/spaces/XTer123/GSVI_ShowPage)
-2. If you encounter issues, join our community or consult the FAQ.
+3. If you encounter issues, join our community or consult the FAQ.
 QQ Group: 863760614

 We look forward to seeing how you use GSVI to bring your creative projects to life!